wrightmat/dnd-eberron/other/Strixhaven University.md

 **Fellow Students**: Nelson Dawoud, Ingrid Egilsil, Farid Kahn, Kiya Alwan
  - [x] Conjuring from Elemental Planes – Why elementals are easier to summon, linking to elemental instability. ✅ 2025-02-24
  - [ ]  Artifacts that amplify conjuration magic, possibly linked to dragonshards.
  - [ ]  The Nature of Conjured Beings – Are they real?
 Do they have free will?
- - [ ]  Ethical implications of summoning sentient beings.
+Ethical implications of summoning sentient beings?
  - [ ]  The Relationship Between Conjuration and Chaos – How summoning interacts with unstable magic, foreshadowing planar imbalances.
  - [ ]  Magebred Creatures and Arcane Summoning – How House Vadalis experiments with conjuration magic.